Administrative License Revocation Hearing (Alr)

 The ALR hearing is a civil proceeding and is separate and distinct from your DWI charge.
 The sole purpose of this hearing is for the State of Texas to try and suspend your driving privileges.
 This hearing has nothing to do with your criminal DWI charge, nor is it used to try and prove you are guilty of the DWI charge.
 The State of Texas can attempt to suspend your driving privilege even if you are never formally charged with a DWI.
 You are not entitled to a jury for this hearing.
 It will be held in front of an Administrative Law Judge who is employed by the State of Texas and is not an elected official working for the County, just as your criminal Judge who will hear your DWI is.

 Once we receive a hearing date, we will subpoena the officer to the hearing.
-If the office does not show once subpoenaed, the State will dismiss the ALR and your license will not be suspended.
-If we do not subpoena the officer, the ALR rules allow the State to offer the police officers’ sworn report into evidence against you.
+If the office does not show up once subpoenaed, the State will dismiss the ALR and your license will not be suspended.
+If we do not subpoena the officer, the ALR rules allow the State to offer the police officers’ sworn report as evidence against you.
 By subpoenaing the officer, the sworn report is not automatically admissible and will only be admissible if the officer is present for the hearing and sponsors the report.
 We will get sworn testimony from the officer and will break it down into three categories:

 - How you drove your car.